Dufour Aerospace aEro 3 (defunct)

 - Propellers: 4 propellers

-- Electric Motors: 4 electric motors for the propellers, unknown amount for the tilt-wing
+- Electric Motors: 4 electric motors for the propellers and more electric motors are used for the tilt-wing

 - Power source: Turbine engines, fuel cells or batteries